 Virtual Town Hall April 6, 2021: Watch the replay!
 Speakers included Michael Brower, an expert with Disability Rights New Jersey who shared information on the rights of people with disabilities and Eric Husta, Atlantic County’s Parks Director, who discussed the county’s approach to making parks like their Estell Manor County Park more accessible.
 Hear from people who identify as disabled and their caregivers as they speak about their experiences in the outdoors.

-Share your thoughts with us about the Town Hall and about the barriers you or the ones you love face when accessing parks and forests in New Jersey.
-Your feedback will improve future town hall listening sessions and will provide valuable information as we create an online mobile-friendly tool with information about existing facilities and opportunities.
+Share your thoughts with us about the about the barriers you or the ones you love face when accessing parks and forests in New Jersey.
+Your feedback will provide valuable information as we create an online mobile-friendly tool with information about existing facilities and opportunities.
 We will identify the improvements and new facilities that are needed and propose specific new projects in underserved communities.

 This initiative was funded by an Inclusive Healthy Communities Grant from the Division of Disability Services, New Jersey Department of Human Services.